 \subsubsection{Better View Synthesis}

-\textbf{Mip-NeRF} \cite{2021mipnerf} (March 2021) approximated cone tracing instead of using ray tracing of standard NeRF \cite{nerf2020_mildenhall} (March 2020) volume rendering.
-They achieved this by introducing the Integrated Positional Encoding (IPE) (Fig. \ref{fig:mipnerf}).
-Schematically, to generate an individual pixel, a cone was cast from the camera's center along the viewing direction, through the center of the pixel.
-This cone was approximated by a multivariate Gaussian, whose mean vector and variance matrix were derived to have the appropriate geometry (see Appendix A in \cite{2021mipnerf}), resulting in the Integrated Positional Encoding.
+\textbf{Mip-NeRF} (March 2021) \cite{2021mipnerf} approximated cone tracing instead of using the ray tracing of standard NeRF \cite{nerf2020_mildenhall} (March 2020) volume rendering.
+This was achieved by introducing the Integrated Positional Encoding (IPE).
+Schematically, to generate an individual pixel, a cone was cast from the camera center along the viewing direction through the center of the pixel.
+The cone was approximated by a multivariate Gaussian whose mean vector and covariance matrix were derived to match the appropriate geometry (see Appendix A in \cite{2021mipnerf}), resulting in the Integrated Positional Encoding.
 This is given by

 where $\boldsymbol{\mu_\gamma},\boldsymbol{\Sigma_\gamma}$ are the means and variances of the multivariate Gaussian lifted onto the positional encoding basis with $N$ levels.
-The resulting mip-NeRF model was multi-scale in nature and performed anti-aliasing automatically.
-The model outperformed the baseline NeRF \cite{nerf2020_mildenhall}, significantly so at lower resolutions. \textbf{Mip-NeRF 360} \cite{2022mip360} is a highly influential work directly extending Mip-NeRF to unbounded scenes.
-The key technical improvements were firstly a proposal MLP, supervised using NeRF MLP and not the images.
-This proposal MLP only predicts volumetric density (not color) which is used to find appropriate sampling intervals.
-Secondly, a novel scene parametrization was specifically constructed for the Gaussians in Mip-NeRF.
-Thirdly, a new regularization method was introduced which prevents floater geometric artifacts and background collapse.
+The resulting Mip-NeRF model was inherently multi-scale and performed anti-aliasing automatically.
+It outperformed the baseline NeRF \cite{nerf2020_mildenhall}, especially at lower resolutions. \textbf{Mip-NeRF 360} (November 2021) \cite{2022mip360} is a highly influential extension of Mip-NeRF to unbounded scenes.
+The key technical improvements include a proposal MLP supervised by the NeRF MLP rather than directly by images.
+This proposal MLP predicts only volumetric density, which guides the sampling intervals.
+Additionally, a novel scene parameterization was specifically designed for the Gaussians in Mip-NeRF.
+Finally, a new regularization method was introduced to prevent floating geometric artifacts and background collapse.

-\textbf{Ref-NeRF} \cite{2022refnerf} (December 2021) was built on mip-NeRF and was designed to better model reflective surfaces.
+\textbf{Ref-NeRF} (December 2021) \cite{2022refnerf} was built on mip-NeRF and was designed to better model reflective surfaces.
 Ref-NeRF parameterized NeRF radiance based on the reflection of the viewing direction about the local normal vector.
-They modified the density MLP into a directionless MLP which not only outputs density and the input feature vector of the directional MLP but also diffuse color, specular color, roughness, and surface normal.
+They modified the density MLP into a directionless MLP, which not only outputs density and the input feature vector of the directional MLP but also diffuse color, specular color, roughness, and surface normal.
 Ref-NeRF performed particularly well on reflective surfaces and is capable of accurately modeling specular reflections and highlights (Fig. \ref{fig:refnerf}).